leifos-gmbh/TestAuth/README.md

 Only for demonstration purposes.
 The authentication is successful if the login name exists and the password is equal the username.

-Clone this repository in the directory Customizing/global/plugin/Services/Authentication/AuthenticationHook Activate the plugin in "Administration -> Plugins".
+Clone this repository in the directory Customizing/global/plugin/Services/Authentication/AuthenticationHook and activate the plugin in "Administration -> Plugins".